 A second computer for streaming and recording

 Encoding video to a stream can take a lot of processing power from the processor.
 If you also want to record the video locally, you can use a second computer for these two tasks.
 On the first computer, you only do the image direction.
-You can then transfer the video from the control computer to the second computer via a frame grabber, or even easier via the network. the NDI protocol.
+You can then transfer the video from the control computer to the second computer via a HDMI video grabber, or even easier via the network. the NDI protocol.
 You could, for example, also use this same NDI video stream on a separate screen (eg a laptop) as a monitor on the studio floor.

 With the setup described here we have already streamed a number of times, and every time there is a bit of fine-tuning here and there.
 In the next blog, we will take a closer look at the software, the settings, give some tips & tricks and share some experiences.